hRiS-hi/insurance-agentic-workflow/README.md

 **Customer Data Queries:**
 - "What is the premium for policy number 1234567890?"
 - "Show me John Smith's policy details"
+- "Who is the nominee for policy 1234567890?"
+- "Show me all policies where Mary Johnson is the nominee"

+**Call Placement (Admin):**
+- Select a customer and request a call for premium payment collection or support

 ## 🏗️ Architecture